ydb-platform/ydb-go-sdk/SQL.md

 }
 ```

-This example can be overwritten to easy usage over bindings:
+This example can be overwritten to easiest over bindings:
 ```go
 import (
   "context"